absolute-quantum/cats-blender-plugin/README.md

 #### 0.11.1
 - **Export**:
   - Embed Textures is not longer enabled by default, but can now be enabled in the settings
+- **Settings and Updates:**
+  - Renamed "Updater" panel to "Settings & Updates"
+  - Added setting to embed textures on export
+    - Settings are saved into a local settings file
+    - Issue: Settings get reset with every CATS update currently
+  - This panel now shows the current CATS version
 - **Translations:**
   - Added a warning when you are temporarily IP banned by Google Translate
 - **Eye Tracking:**
   - Wink Right shape keys are now detected more reliably
-- **Settings and Updates:**
-  - Renamed panel "Udpater" to "Settings & Updates"
-  - Added setting to embed textures on export
-    - Settings are saved into a local settings file
-    - Currently settings get reset with every Cats update
 - **General**:
   - Cats no longer unhides everything whenever it does something, it only unhides the current model
-  - Added current CATS version to Updater panel
+    - This helps a lot when working with multiple models

 #### 0.11.0
 - **Optimization:**